 Skip to main content

 Offerbook is a permissionless, peer-to-peer money market for any onchain assets on Solana.
-It allows users to borrow or lend at fixed rates, for a fixed period of 3 days, using onchain assets as , without price-based liquidations and without relying on price oracles.
+It allows users to borrow or lend USDC at fixed rates, for a user-defined period (1 to 30 days), using onchain assets as collateral, without price-based liquidations and without relying on price oracles.
+USDC (the only asset that can be borrowed or lent on Offerbook) is the liquidity exchanged between borrower and lender.
+Collateral is the onchain asset locked by the borrower for the duration of the loan, and can be any Solana asset (verified tokens on Jupiter, RWAs such as xStocks).
 Unlike classical lending protocols, Offerbook is built around time-based loans.
 Risk is managed by duration, not by collateral price fluctuations.
 Both borrowers and lenders can publish offers with their own terms, expressing their intentions openly in the offerbook.
-Lend offers are available for 24 hours, borrow offers for 1 to 7 days (set by the borrower).
+Lend offers are available for 24 hours.
+Borrow offers are available for 1, 3, or 7 days (set by the borrower).
 Expired offers can be renewed without recreating them.

 In Other Words

 Offerbook is best understood as a fixed-term credit market.
 Every loan has a known duration, a known return, and a known outcome at maturity.
-For lenders, returns are driven by three variables: collateral quality, loan duration, and .
+For lenders, returns are driven by three variables: collateral quality, loan duration, and APY (Annual Percentage Yield, the annualized return for the lender, fixed for the entire loan duration).
 For borrowers, it means full control over loan terms and no price-based liquidations.

 Borrowers can